carlow78/ginos-italian/README.md

 [Back to top](#Ginos-Italian)

 ## User Stories Met:
-This section is to look back at the User stories we established during the strategy phase of the project.
+This section is to look back at the User stories established during the planning of the project
-We are looking to see if we have met all the goals we set out.

 #### New User:
-* As a new user, I want to register so I can make a booking
-**Met on the Book a Table Page**
+* As a new user, I want to register so I can make a reservation **Met on the Make a Reservation Page**
-* As a new user, I want to book a table at Non-Dairy Godmother restaurant
+* As a new user, I want to book a table at thr restaurant
-**Met on the Book a Table Page**
+**Met on Add Booking Page**
 * As a new user, I want to pick the time, date and number of people for the booking
 **Met on the Book form on the Book a Table page**
-* As a new user, I also want the option to pick the occasion and area I would like to site
-**Met on the Book form on the Book a Table page**
-* As a new user, I want to be able to view menus
+* As a new user, I want to be able to view menu
 **Met on the Menus page, users can view three menus for the restaurant**
 * As a new user I want to be able to log in to edit or cancel my booking
 **Met on the My Bookings page once the user is logged in**